pbacova/PCL_Supplementary_material_systematic_CG/README.md

 -the foce field parameters in the Gromacs format (file pcl_ff_final.itp in vacuum and in solvated directory)

 -the comparison of the data obtained from the simulations in water with the data previously reported in literature (file supp_info.pdf)

+-a code for the calculation of the average value of the radius of gyration, with its corresponding error, from the polystat file created by Gromacs (file averages_rg.sh)